 NPS still remains one of the most popular methodologies for measuring customer satisfaction and loyalty.
-It is simple to use and easy in interpretation.
+It is simple to use and easy to interpret.
 The methodology was first described in 2003 in the Harvard Business Review by Frederick F. Reichheld in the article "The One Number You Need to Grow".
 Since that time it evaluated.
-Currently, there are many different variants of the NPS question, with the different scales (0-5, 1-5, 0-10 and 1-10) and slightly modified wording.
+Currently, there are many different variants of the NPS question, with different scales (0-5, 1-5, 0-10, and 1-10) and slightly modified wording.

 We have prepared a practical guide for you.
 Below you can read how to start measuring NPS in your organization.

 Start your work by creating a survey.
 You can use our ready-to-use survey templates or create a survey from the scratch by yourself.

 - Press + CREATE NEW SURVEY button or select one of the survey templates.

 - Edit survey if needed and add metric.
 If you have used one of our templates, the metric for the NPS question is already there.

 STEP 2.
 Collect responses

 Decide how do you want to communicate with your customers or users.
 You can send surveys periodically, e.g. once a month to a selected group of customers or always after a certain event (e.g. sales closed in your CRM system).